yukitsuji/Traffic_Signs_Recognition_cnn/README.md

-# Traffic Sign Recognition by Convolutional Neural Netowork
+# Traffic Sign Recognition by CNN

-## Deep Learning
 ---
 ## Step 0: Load The Data